A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: Introduction

-\begin{theorem} There is a function $f:\mathbb{N}\rightarrow \mathbb{R}$ such that for every digraph $G$ and every positive integer $k$, $G$ contains either a half-integral packing of $k$ directed odd cycles, or a vertex set of size at most $f(k)$ hitting all directed odd cycles. \end{theorem}
+\begin{theorem}[Reed~\cite{Reed1999}] There is a function $g\colon \mathbb{N}\to \mathbb{R}$ such that for every undirected graph $G$ and every positive integer $k$, $G$ contains a half-integral packing of $k$ odd cycles, or a set of at most $g(k)$ vertices meeting all odd cycles. \end{theorem}